jestjs/jest/website/versioned_docs/version-23.x/CLI.md

 ### `--detectOpenHandles`

 Attempt to collect and print open handles preventing Jest from exiting cleanly.
 Use this in cases where you need to use `--forceExit` in order for Jest to exit to potentially track down the reason.
 Implemented using [`async_hooks`](https://nodejs.org/api/async_hooks.html), so it only works in Node 8 and newer.
+This option has a significant performance penalty and should only be used for debugging.

 ### `--env=<environment>`